-By studying its BOP statement and its components closely, one would be able to identify trends that may be beneficial or harmful to the economy of the county and thus, then take appropriate measures.
+By studying its BOP statement and its components closely, one would be able to identify trends that may be beneficial or harmful to the county’s economy and, thus, then take appropriate measures.

-The flow of funds from and to foreign countries through various investments in real estates, business ventures, foreign direct investments etc is monitored through the financial account.
+The flow of funds from and to foreign countries through various investments in real estate, business ventures, foreign direct investments etc., is monitored through the financial account.
 This account measures the changes in the foreign ownership of domestic assets and domestic ownership of foreign assets.
-On analyzing these changes, it can be understood if the country is selling or acquiring more assets (like gold, stocks, equity etc).
+Analysing these changes can be understood if the country is selling or acquiring more assets (like gold, stocks, equity, etc.).

-BOP statement acts as an economic indicator to identify the trade deficit or surplus situation of a country.
-Analyzing and understanding the BOP of a country goes beyond just deducting the outflows of funds from inflows.
-As mentioned above, there are various components of BOP and fluctuations in these accounts which provide a clear indication about which sector of the economy needs to be developed.
+If, for the year 2018, the value of exported goods from India is Rs.
+80 lakh and the value of imported items to India is 100 lakh, then India has a trade deficit of Rs.
+20 lakh for the year 2018.
+The BOP statement acts as an economic indicator to identify the trade deficit or surplus situation.
+Analysing and understanding the BOP of a country goes beyond just deducting the outflows of funds from inflows.
+As mentioned above, there are various components of BOP and fluctuations in these accounts, which provide a clear indication of which economic sector needs to be developed.